top of page

 Companion Planting:

 Onion, leek and herbs such as rosemary and sage act as a repellant to the carrot fly.
-Chives improve the growth and flavor of carrots and deter aphids, mites and flies.
+Chives improve the growth and flavour of carrots and deter aphids, mites and flies.

 The Danvers became a true home-garden staple valued for its dependability and long storage life.
 During wartime rationing, it was celebrated as a nutritious, easy-to-grow crop that helped families stretch meals through the winter.
 Today, it remains a beloved heirloom, representing the ingenuity of early American growers and the enduring charm of traditional kitchen gardens.